-Exploding gradients in deep neural networks were first analysed by Hochreiter and Schmidhuber (1997a).
+Exploding gradients in deep neural networks were first analysed by Bengio et al. (1994) and Hochreiter and Schmidhuber (1997a).
 They also identified and defined the opposite problem, vanishing gradients, which also occurs in deep and recurrent networks.
-The solution they proposed, Long Short-Term Memory (LSTM) networks, focuses on solving vanishing gradients in recurrent networks, and is very effective, especially at spotting and exploiting patterns in long time sequences.
-The target-space solution we propose focuses only on addressing exploding gradients, but when combined with a powerful optimiser like Adam, can also learn and exploit long time sequences (even compared to LSTM networks); as shown in Section 5.3.
+The solution proposed by Hochreiter and Schmidhuber (1997a), Long Short-Term Memory (LSTM) networks, focuses on solving vanishing gradients in recurrent networks, and is very effective, especially at spotting and exploiting patterns in long time sequences.
+The target-space solution we propose focuses only on addressing exploding gradients, but when combined with a powerful optimiser like Adam, can also learn and exploit long time sequences (even compared to LSTM networks); as shown in Sections 5.3-5.4.